neurite/debian-setup/docs/0201-partitions.md

 ### Software RAID

 First, let's talk briefly about hardware RAID.
 If you have set up RAID in the BIOS and have correctly edited the command `Expert install`, the RAID should appear here as a single disk.
 Partition it as if it is a single disk.
-Again this is for setting up hardware RAID.
+Again this is for setting up a hardware RAID.

+Now software RAID is different from hardware RAID.
 See the screenshot below for software RAID.

 ![](ss-raid.jpg "raid partitions")